-While seasoned salespeople undoubtedly have their ways to overcome sales objections, you will likely need to help less experienced team members get to that point.
-Of course, it’s helpful for business owners to grow these skills, too.
+While seasoned salespeople undoubtedly have ways to overcome sales objections, you will likely need to help less experienced team members get to that point.
+Of course, it’s also helpful for business owners to grow these skills.

-Learning how to overcome objections in sales can do more than just boost your bottom line.
-By using familiar scripts to deal with doubts, you can learn valuable communication tactics to help you sell new ideas to your team, your investors, or your board of directors.
+Learning to overcome objections in sales can do more than boost your bottom line.
+Using familiar scripts to deal with doubts, you can learn valuable communication tactics to help you sell new ideas to your team, investors, or board of directors.

-If you want to overcome sales objections, you should first understand what they are.
-An objection is a stopping point that threatens to end the sale.
+To overcome sales objections, you should first understand what they are.
+A complaint is a stopping point that threatens to end the sale.
 The truth is that while the wording may differ, most objections can be boiled down to the same few concerns at their very essence.
-Here are a few of the most common sales objections and answersyou can use to refute them.
+Here are a few of the most common sales objections and answers you can use to refute them.

 - Objection: “We don’t have the budget.”

-- Say this: “Our product is an investment, but it can increase your profits by X% based on what we’ve done for similar clients.”
+- Say, “Our product is an investment, but it can increase your profits by X% based on what we’ve done for similar clients.”

-- People with this objection might be interested in your product or service but hope they can find it cheaper elsewhere.
-To overcome sales objections based on price, you need to clarify your value.
+- People with this objection might be interested in your product or service but hope to find it cheaper elsewhere.
+It would help if you clarified your value to overcome sales objections based on price.
 What makes you better than your cheaper competitors?

 - Pricing objections can be mitigated by making the price easier to swallow.
 For example, can you offer a payment plan or different pricing options?
 Is there a cheaper package available?

 - Objection: “I need to check with my manager.”

 - Say this: “If you’d like, I’d be happy to talk to your manager and explain how our product can help your business.
 Are you both available later this week?”